EmbeddedChan/DroidOTDR/README.md

 All features work offline and do not require an internet connection.

-It now supports:

-📁 .sor and .msor formats (Telcordia SR-4731)

-📄 PDF report export for sharing results

-Improved UI and fixed several bugs in version 1.

 ## 🔧 Features

 - Load and parse .sor and .msor files based on Telcordia SR-4731 standard